365Dad Inc.

 Services:

-There are 18 CJSC across the state.
-Clients attend CJSC to participate in programs designed to improve their lives and avoid further criminal justice involvement.
-Each CJSC offers about 15 different programs, including cognitive behavioral treatment for Substance Use Disorder (SUD) and to improve decision making, employment counseling, and Adult Basic Education, GED/HiSET, and post-secondary preparation.
+Services: Each CJSC offers about 15 different programs, including cognitive behavioral treatment for Substance Use Disorder (SUD), employment counseling, and Adult Basic Education, GED/HiSET, and post-secondary preparation.

 Typically, CJSC attendance is ordered by the court pursuant to G. L. c.
 211F § 3, but it can also be a condition of parole or pre-release supervision.
+For people going home after being incarcerated, attending may be a choice.

 Boston Project Rebound Reentry Services